 Prospective students and current students are encouraged to contact the state agency or agencies for state specific professional licensure or certification requirements for the program they intend to enroll in.

-The University of La Verne also maintains general information on the university’s Rankings, Accreditations, and Affiliations webpage.
+The University of La Verne also maintains general information on the university’s Accreditation page.